 - Unexpected auto expenses that arise during the course of study

-- Expenses associated with purchasing a computer (up to a predetermined amount)
+- Expenses associated with purchasing a desktop computer or laptop (up to a predetermined amount)

 - Costs associated with caring for a dependent